LonelyDagger/ipermit/README.md

 #### Entities
 They can be users, bots, or groups.
 Entity can inherit from others.
 #### Resources
-They represents something requires permission to access.
+They represent something requires permission to access.
 Resource contains a list of policies bound to it.
 #### Policies
-They describes who can access what in which way.
+They describe who can access what in which way.
 Policy can provide a universal model to control access, or just give certain permission.

 They contain **selector**, to forcedly apply to resources, **contents**, a list of check-react pairs, and **priority**.